ApolloTang/wf--practical-tls/a04-key-player-client-server-certificate-authority/README.md

 - Governing entity that issues certificates

-- The client and server don't trust each other but trust the certificate authority.
+- The client and server don't trust each other, but they trust the certificate authority.
+They trust the CA because it is the **Trust Anchor** (we trust what the trust anchor trusts).

 ### Five main Certificate Authority: